Luke-Skelton/streamer-song-requests/README.md

 You need to tell the app about your secret keys and your playlist.

 1. **Fill in your API Keys:**
-   * In the project folder, find the file named .env.
+   * In the project folder, find the file named .env-example, rename to.env.
    * Open it with a simple text editor (like Notepad or TextEdit).
    * Copy your **Client ID** and **Client Secret** from the Spotify page into this file.
    * Save and close the file.
 It should look like this: